Google Cloud Hybrid Connectivity – IC, VPN & NCC

 2. Expose the data as a public URL and Storage Transfer Service to transfer it

-3. Use Transfer appliance to transfer the data to Cloud Storage
+3. Use Transfer Appliance to transfer the data to Cloud Storage

 4. Your company uses Google Analytics for tracking.
 You need to export the session and hit data from a Google Analytics 360 reporting view on a scheduled basis into BigQuery for analysis.
 How can the data be exported?